|Ordered||15 Aug 1940|

 |Launched||2 Mar 1942|

 |Commissioned||13 Jun 1942||Kptlt.
 August Maus (Knights Cross)|

 1 ship damaged, total tonnage 6,840 GRT

 14 men from U-604 also perished on this boat that had previously saved them.

 U-185 operated with the following Wolfpacks during its career:

 Westwall (8 Nov 1942 - 16 Dec 1942)

 10 Mar 1943

-After sinking two ships from convoy KG-123 in the Caribbean the boat was counter-attacked and forced to abort a second attack.
+After sinking two ships from convoy KG 123 in the Caribbean the boat was counter-attacked and forced to abandon a second attack.
 (Sources: Blair, vol 2, page 219)

 14 Jun 1943